Tom Tyler’s Phantom Still Packs a Punch

 “No, I don't believe that any longer,” Glut said.
 “Better to say ‘in their day.’”

-The Phantom is featured on The Film Detective's Serial Sunday, every Sunday morning in June at 9AM ET.
+The Phantom is featured on The Film Detective's Serial Sunday.